gianluqqa/booker-mini-eccomerce/backend/test/modules/users/manual/unit-tests/register-user-manual.md

 ### Observations

-- El endpoint devuelve 400 Bad Request ante errores de validación (por ejemplo, contraseñas que no coinciden)
+- The endpoint returns 400 Bad Request for validation errors (e.g., passwords that do not match)
-- En un entorno de producción más formal, podría refinarse a 422 Unprocessable Entity, pero para esta demo se prioriza la simplicidad y la claridad del flujo de pruebas
+- In a more formal production environment, it could be refined to 422 Unprocessable Entity, but for this demo simplicity and clarity of the test flow is prioritized
-- Evita registros defectuosos y reduce tickets de soporte
+- Prevents faulty registrations and reduces support tickets

 ### Evidence